 I would constantly say ‘I don’t each much” until I started tracking the calorie intake.
 I was in for a rude shock.
-I was eating food equivalent for 3 women every day.
+I was eating food equivalent to 3 women every day.
 You will be shocked how much we actually eat – little morsels, little extras here and there all add up.

-Start walking – Start moving your body: Not just from the bedroom to the refrigerator please.
+Start walking – Start moving your body: Not just from the bedroom to the refrigerator, please.

 Join the gym and start doing some strength training, all the better….